-The global animal vaccines market size is expected to reach USD 22.95 billion by 2030, according to a new report by Grand View Research, Inc. The market is expected to expand at a CAGR of 9.5% from 2025 to 2030.
-The growing incidence of food-borne zoonotic diseases and increasing animal husbandry are boosting the demand for vaccines.
+The global animal vaccines market size is estimated to reach USD 32.4 billion by 2033, expanding at a CAGR of 10.5% from 2026 to 2033, according to a new report by Grand View Research, Inc. The growing incidence of food-borne zoonotic diseases and increasing animal husbandry are boosting the demand for vaccines.
 Certain transmissible diseases such as bird flu and tuberculosis in invertebrate animals can be transferred directly or indirectly to humans.
 If consumers eat worms via undercooked fish, they can get contaminated with anisakiasis, a human zoonotic infection caused by some species of nematodes.

 The increasing outbreaks of cattle disease and the ever-expanding livestock population are the prime factors for the wide acceptance of the ruminants especially cattle vaccines globally.
 Moreover, rising pet ownership and increasing awareness regarding the health of companion animals are propelling the market growth.
 Moreover, the increasing number of R&D investments initiated by the companies is one of the key growth factors.
 Competition in the market is expected to be high during the forecast period.
 The market is highly fragmented owing to the presence of several small and large players.
 This results in high competition among small players to sustain their position in the market.